 Art and literature are important in the Saudi culture and part of their heritage; poetry, literature and folk dance being the most popular.
 The most famous cultural event in Saudi Arabia is the Jenadriyah Heritage and Cultural Festival, which is held every year for two weeks and which focuses on giving a glimpse into the past.

 Locals enjoy doing outdoor activities such as hiking and camping.
-In the waterfront, they enjoy swimming, fishing and water sports, whilst in the cities, they do picnics in the hundreds of parks available to the public.
+On the waterfront, they enjoy swimming, fishing and water sports, whilst, in the cities, they do picnics in the hundreds of parks available to the public.

 Interested?
 Get in touch with a specialist SAP recruitment agency.